paperless-ngx/paperless-ngx/docs/setup.rst

         with the default configuration.
 You will need to use ``PAPERLESS_CONSUMER_POLLING``, which will disable inotify.
 See :ref:`here <configuration-polling>`.

-6. Run ``docker-compose up -d``.
+6. Run ``docker-compose pull``, followed by ``docker-compose up -d``.
     This will pull the image, create and start the necessary containers.

 7. To be able to login, you will need a super user.
 To create it, execute the following command: